ramruntai/Exercise/README.md

 # exercise
-This folder is intended to provide some exercises for remnants to learn and practice manipulating data from a data set.
+This folder is intended to provide some exercises to learn and practice manipulating data from a data set.

 To complete the exercises, please use the data file (sf.txt) in this folder.